apigee/api-platform-samples/README.md

 ----------------------------
 Get support!

-Share you eperience and pick up tips and tricks on the Apigee developer forum at: http://support.apigee.com
+Share you experience and pick up tips and tricks on the Apigee developer forum at: http://support.apigee.com